Bonviniv/Hero-s-Journey-A-Java-Roguelike-Game-with-OOP-Design-and-Level-Progression/README.md

 # POO
-The project is a Roguelike game developed in Java.
-Players control a hero through rooms, battling enemies and collecting items in a turn-based format.
-It highlights OOP principles such as inheritance, interfaces, and modularization, with features like health tracking, item management, and level progression
+The project involves creating a Roguelike game using Java, where players control a hero through multiple rooms, fighting enemies and collecting items.
+The game is turn-based, and features include item management, health tracking, and progression through levels.
+The project emphasizes key object-oriented programming (OOP) concepts like inheritance, interfaces, and modularization